AnnaGubareva/dotnet-eud/interface-elements-for-desktop/articles/report-designer/report-designer-for-winforms/use-report-elements/use-tables/manage-table-structure.md

 * **Merge Cells**

-    Merges the selected cells into one cell.
+    Merges the selected cells.
 This command is available if the selection has a rectangle form.

     ![](../../../../../images/eurd-win-table-merge-cells.png)